-FlexMeasures Documentation, Release 0.16.1 flexmeasures.data.models.forecasting.model_spec_factory.configure_regressors_for_nearest_weather_sensors For Assets, we use weather data as regressors.
+reximeasures bootimentation, release or or flexmeasures.data.models.forecasting.model_spec_factory. configure_regressors_for_nearest_weather_senso For Assets, we use weather data as regressors.
 Here, we configure them.
-Tot Assets, we use weather data as regressors.
-Here, we comigare them.

 flexmeasures.data.models.forecasting.model_spec_factory.create_initial_model_specs(sensor:

 Generic model specs for all asset types (also for markets and weather sensors) and horizons.
 Fills in training, testing periods, lags.
 Specifies input and regressor data.
 Does not fill in which model to actually use.
 TODO: check if enough data is available both for lagged variables and regressors TODO: refactor assets and markets to store a list of pandas offset or timedelta instead of booleans for seasonality, because e.g. although solar and building assets both have daily seasonality, only the former is insensitive to daylight savings.
 Therefore: solar periodicity is 24 hours, while building periodicity is 1 calendar day.